Infringement notices

 5. Although multiple infringement notices can be issued to someone for the same offence if they continue to not comply, section 90 of the Bankruptcy Regulations provides that a single infringement notice relating to multiple contraventions of the same offence may be issued.

-6. AFSA can also refer these matters to the Commonwealth Director of Public Prosecutions to consider prosecution action if someone is continuously non-compliant.[6]
+6. The Inspector-General can also refer these matters to the Commonwealth Director of Public Prosecutions to consider prosecution action if someone is remains non-compliant.[6]

 7. If there are 2 trustees appointed to an administration, any infringement notice that relates to that administration will be issued in both trustees’ names.